The girls had an awesome time at your workshop and learnt so many new skills. You were a wonderful wealth of knowledge and information…

 The Martial Art of Stage Combat

 This class is an intensive immersion into staging historical combat for the stage and screen.
 You will learn how a foundation in martial intent helps to create extraordinary fights.
-Whether your background is in Western Martial Arts, Stage Combat, Stunt Work or Dance you will benefit from exploring how to transfer historical combat styles into safe and exciting performances on stage or screen.
+Whether your background is in Western Martial Arts, Stage Combat or Dance you will benefit from exploring how to transfer historical combat styles into safe and exciting performances on stage or screen.
 Participants will choreograph short fight scenes then we will dissect each in order to apply a strong martial foundation to the actions and see how this makes the fight extraordinary.

 As we progress you will find the fundamental principles of safety distance, cooperative energy, planar geometry and the process of developing physical actions are applicable to a variety of weapons.